 These innocent people should be excused from their mistake and politely educated either in person if possible, or if they are not available, with an informational flyer placed under the windshield wiper – many EV drivers carry these for events such as these.

-As an EV driver I encounter ICED EVSE stations frequently – the most recent incident, I witnessed a few days ago while I was sitting in my EV while it was plugged into a Level 2 EVSE and charging during a heavy rain shower.
-As I sat there in the rain charging I watched as an ICE driver pulled hastily into the parking space opposite mine, jumped out, and ran off into the rain.
+As an EV driver I encounter ICED EVSE stations frequently – in a recent incident, I was sitting in my EV while it was plugged into a Level 2 EVSE and charging during a heavy rain shower.
+As I sat there in the rain reading a book and charging up the LEAF I watched as an ICE driver pulled hastily into the parking space opposite mine, jumped out, and ran off into the rain.
 It seemed to me that the driver had absolutely no idea that he had parked in an EV charging location.
-He was in a hurry and failed to notice the signs, the two EVSE units…and the EV parked and charging 10 feet away.
+He was in a hurry, whipped into an open space failing to notice the signs, the two EVSE units…and the EV parked and charging 10 feet away.

 In another recent incident I stopped in a local parking garage to plug in my EV only to find both charging spaces ICED…despite the fact that there were several empty parking spaces in the garage…

-…and despite the signs and EVSE (charging station) on the wall in front of them – there they sat blocking access to the charging station and neither of these vehicles were plug-in electric vehicles.
-I left respectful notes on their windshields and then encountered the owner of the Prius.
+…and despite the signs and EVSE (charging station) on the wall in front of them – there they sat blocking access to the charging stations and neither of these vehicles were plug-in electric vehicles.
+I left respectful notes on their windshields and then later encountered the owner of the Prius.
 She was very nice and seemed totally unaware of her mistake.
-Hopefully in the future she will be more observant and leave the EV spaces for the EV’s (If you want to get technical: it’s not like there is a shortage of non-EV parking spaces, it is the other way around – there are plenty of standard parking spaces with EV charging locations remaining in the minority – which means blocking them creates an even bigger negative impact – so please, just don’t do it.)
+Hopefully in the future she will be more observant and leave the EV spaces for the EV’s (If you want to get technical: it’s not like there is a shortage of non-EV parking spaces, it is the other way around – there are plenty of standard parking spaces with EV charging locations remaining in the minority – which means blocking them creates an even bigger negative impact – so please, use some common sense here and just don’t do it.)

-I believe what happens in many ICEing events is that many drivers are just not very observant of anything outside of their comfortable frame of reference.
-They do not see the signs and the equipment – they just find an open slot, park their car and run.
-Maybe someone needs to come up with an ICE vehicle detector that, when deployed in EV charging spots, will detect the hydrocarbon-based fuels/lubricants/exhaust used in ICE vehicles and, when detected, trigger highly noticeable strobe lights and illuminated signage indicating to the ICE vehicle driver their mistake.
-If their mistake is not rectified, the system would automatically either: identify their vehicle sending them a ticket and notify parking authorities so they can move the blocking vehicle, and in repeat offenders/intentional blockers – place a wheel lock on the vehicle and have it impounded.
+I believe what happens in many ICEing events is that many ICE drivers are just not very observant of anything outside of their comfortable, daily frame of reference.
+They are unfamiliar with EV’s and they do not use the EVSE charging network so they do not see the signs and the equipment – they just find an open slot, park their car and run.
+Maybe someone needs to come up with an ICE vehicle detector that, when deployed in EV charging spots, will detect the hydrocarbon-based fuels/lubricants/exhaust gasses used in/produced by ICE vehicles and, when detected, trigger highly noticeable strobe lights and illuminated signage indicating to the ICE vehicle driver their mistake.
+If their mistake is not rectified, the system would automatically either: identify their vehicle sending them a pricey ticket and/or notify parking authorities so they can move the blocking vehicle, and in repeat offenders/intentional blockers – place a wheel lock on the vehicle and have it impounded.

 This past winter I encountered yet another form of ICEing…with real ice.